Skip to main content

 Young boxers receiving certificates at H&G

 The club trains ages 7 and upward through the year, and summer provision reflects that range.
-Infants (7 to 9) and Juniors (10 to 16) are catered for in separate sessions that reflect their different developmental needs.
+Younger children and older teenagers are coached differently inside the junior route so the work stays age-appropriate.

 Children do not need any prior boxing experience to attend.
 The camp is designed to include complete beginners alongside children who train regularly through the year.
 The coaches are experienced at working with mixed ability groups and at setting individual challenges within a group session.